 There is little to match the sense of freedom experienced from travelling ultralight, especially if your aspirations take you off road.
-But there are also times when more stowage space in needed, whether that be for hauling winter gear, several days of food, or to help share the workload with a riding partner.
+But there are also times when more stowage space in needed, whether that be for hauling winter gear, a week’s worth of food, or to help share the workload with a riding partner.

 I’ve just got my hands on a Tout Terrain Mule to try out – a high end, offroad trailer designed for just that in mind.
 And when I say high end, that’s certainly what I mean.
 The price tag?
 A cool 669 Euros, as ridden.
 I haven’t toured with a single wheel trailer for some time, though on past travels I’ve run the whole gamut of the trailer world, including BOB’s Yak and Ibex, the Weber Monoporter and the Extrawheel.

 Tout Terrain build some lovely, steel touring bikes, easily recognised by their seamlessly integrated rear racks.
 Their modern designs embrace technology, with disc-specific frames and even air shock suspension – aspects that may disturb more traditional bike-tourists.
 Their products also include the nifty ‘Plug‘, a device that nests in the stem, transforming your peddling toils into juice for an ipod or USB-powered device, as well as a very high end, suspended child trailer.

 You can read all the spes of the Mule elsewhere.